Daniel-Prado/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 The code for this step is contained in the code cells of Section 1 of the IPython notebook.
 I have done the following exercises:
 * Show the 1st sample found in the Training set for each class.

+![alt text][image1]

 * Show the 1st 50 samples in the Training Set of a randomly choosen class.

+![alt text][image2]

 * Show the histogram distribution per classes of the Training set, Validation set and Test set.

+![alt text][image3]

 * Discuss the comparison of the Training vs. Validation histograms and some remarks about the given valid.p set.

-![alt text][image1]

 ### Design and Test a Model Architecture

 ##### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+Note: Before applying normalization to the training set, I applied data augmentation, explained later in this report.

+**DATA NORMALIZATION**
+I have experimented several methods for data normalization, but finally I have chosen the following steps:
+1) Convert all the images from RGB to YUV colorspace (Finally, I have used only the Y luminance component - grayscale)
+2) Apply the CV2.equalizeHist function to equalize the histogram of every image.
+3) Normalize the image by substracting the Mean of each image, and dividing by the Standard Deviation of each image.

+The 3rd step guarantees that every resulting image has a standar deviation of 1.0 and a Mean of 0.0...
+However this does not guarantee that a given pixel of the image is constrained within given margins (unlike for example, substracting 128 and dividing by 255)...
+Even like that, I have observed empirically that this approach produces better validation results.

+Note that all the steps described are applied to all the training, validation and test sets.

-Here is an example of a traffic sign image before and after grayscaling.
+As an example, here is a sample of a pre-processed and normalized image:

-![alt text][image2]
+![alt text][image6]

-As a last step, I normalized the image data because ...

 ##### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)